stonehippo/rack-static-site/README.md

     .gif
     .pdf

-* Well, techinically not.
+* Well, technically not.
 The original item is still cached, but it's not being used any more.

 Modifying or Disabling Password Authentication